Carlos Delgado: Social activism

-Like his hero (Roberto Clemente), Delgado is a well-known peace activist, and has been open about his political beliefs.
+Like his hero, Roberto Clemente, Delgado is a well-known peace activist, and has been open about his political beliefs.
 As part of the Navy-Vieques protests, Delgado was actively opposed to the use of the island of Vieques, Puerto Rico as a bombing target practice facility by the United States Department of Defense, until bombing was halted in 2003.
-He is also against the occupation of Iraq.
+He was also against the occupation of Iraq.
 In the 2004 season, Delgado protested the war by silently staying in the dugout during the playing of "God Bless America" during the seventh inning stretch.
 Delgado does not make a public show of his beliefs, and even his teammates were not aware of his views until a story was published in July 2004 in the Toronto Star.
 Delgado was quoted as saying "It's a very terrible thing that happened on September 11.
 It's (also) a terrible thing that happened in Afghanistan and Iraq, ...
 I just feel so sad for the families that lost relatives and loved ones in the war.
 But I think it's the stupidest war ever."
 The story was the subject of a media frenzy, mostly in New York, where on July 21, 2004, as was anticipated, Delgado was booed by Yankee fans for his passive protest during a game at Yankee Stadium.
 Delgado had explained that the playing of "God Bless America" had come to be equated with a war in which he didn't believe.
 In a New York Times interview, Delgado said this is what he believed in, and "It takes a man to stand up for what he believes."
-After being traded to the Mets, in a conciliatory measure, Delgado opted to stand during the singing of "God Bless America."
+After being traded to the Mets, in a conciliatory measure, Delgado opted to stand during the singing of "God Bless America".